777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/bpsk3.png
    :scale: 60 %
    :align: center
+   :alt: A random phase rotation of BPSK occurs as the wireless signal travels through the air

 Back to PSK.
 What if we want four different levels of phase?
 I.e., 0, 90, 180, and 270 degrees.
 In this case it would be represented like so on the IQ plot, and it forms a modulation scheme we call Quadrature Phase Shift Keying (QPSK):

 .. image:: ../_images/qpsk.png
    :scale: 60 %
    :align: center
+   :alt: Example of Quadrature Phase Shift Keying (QPSK) in the IQ plot or constellation plot

 For PSK we always have N different phases, equally spaced around 360 degrees for best results.
 We often show the unit circle to emphasize that all points have the same magnitude:

 .. image:: ../_images/psk_set.png
    :scale: 60 %
    :align: center
+   :alt: Phase shift keying uses equally spaced constellation points on the IQ plot

 Question: What’s wrong with using a PSK scheme like the one in the below image?
 Is it a valid PSK modulation scheme?

 .. image:: ../_images/weird_psk.png
    :scale: 60 %
    :align: center
+   :alt: Example of non-uniformly spaced PSK constellation plot

 .. raw:: html